zvadim/django-db-settings/README.md

 Requirements
 ------------

-Django stored-settings requires Django 1.3 or later.
+Django stored-settings requires Django 1.3 or later and Pillow.
+Also has TinyMCE integration.

 Getting It
 -----------